Growth-Kinetics/diffmem_sample_memory/memories/contexts/search_for_the_pure_salt.md

 *   **Vocalization:** Poole reports hearing the figure "crying night and day for some sort of medicine."
 *   **Weeping:** On one occasion, Poole heard the entity "weeping like a woman or a lost soul," an event that deeply disturbed him.
 *   **Isolation:** The figure remains locked in the cabinet, refusing all visitors and having meals left outside the door to be "smuggled in when nobody was looking."

+*   **Jekyll's Explanation:** In his final statement, Jekyll anticipates this behavior.
+He describes that once trapped as Hyde permanently, he will "sit shuddering and weeping" or "pace up and down" in a "fearstruck ecstasy of listening."
+This confirms the behavior is driven by Hyde's terror of capture and his hatred for the confinement of the cabinet.
 /END 🧠 **Behavioral Manifestations**

 {"id":"search_for_the_pure_salt","type":"event","keywords":["salt","pure","jekyll","hyde","poole","chemists","maw","impure","note","experiment","drug","medicine","18--"],"strength":"Low"}

 ## SEMANTIC INDEX
-{"name":"Search for the Pure Salt","aliases":["The Impure Drug Search"],"type":"concept","role":"Hyde's frantic, failed search for Jekyll's transformation salt.","strength":"Low","hard_cues":["pure salt","Jekyll's cabinet","Poole","Messrs.
-Maw","impure","Lanyon","18--"],"soft_cues":["weeping like a lost soul","notes thrown down stairs","failed experiments"],"emotional_cues":["utter desperation","frantic urgency","abject failure"],"related_entities":["dr_jekyll","mr_hyde","poole","dr_lanyon"],"file":"memories/contexts/search_for_the_pure_salt.md"}
+{"name":"Search for the Pure Salt","aliases":["The Salt Search"],"type":"project","role":"Frantic, failed search for a transformative chemical","strength":"Low","hard_cues":["pure salt","impurity","Jekyll's cabinet","Poole","wholesale chemists","Messrs.
+Maw"],"soft_cues":["doomed errand","tragic irony","failure loop","notes on stairs"],"emotional_cues":["bitter bad urgency","desperate plea","weeping like a lost soul"],"related_entities":["dr_jekyll","mr_hyde","poole","dr_lanyon","dr_jekylls_cabinet"],"file":"memories/contexts/search_for_the_pure_salt.md"}